teampears/studious-adventure/README.md

 Activity 2 consisted of *brainstorming and divergence* where multiple [low-fidelity prototypes](Prototyping/Low%20Fidelity%20Prototypes/) were created to get a sense of the customer's needs and think openly about the problem.

 ## Activity 3
 Activity 3 consisted of *brainstorming and convergence* where one [high-fidelity prototype](Prototyping/High%20Fidelity%20Prototype/) was created to converge on the ideas explored through the low-fidelity prototypes and feedback received from the customer.
-Mobile and desktop implementations were considered.
+Mobile and desktop implementations were considered and the user story mapping was updated with new information from recent check in.

 ## Activity 4
 Activity four focuses on building the minimal viable product and delivering it to the customer for deployment.